Java licensing

 Key point:

 Always respond in some form – radio silence is bad.
 Even if you need more time, acknowledge Oracle’s communication and say you are looking into it.
 Non-response will almost certainly escalate matters.
-Just ensure that your responses are carefully crafted (reviewed by someone who understands Oracle licensing, if possible) and limited to what is necessary.

 Oracle’s Use of Download Records and Deployment Discovery